corryjnr/bracket_checker/README.md

 ## using widgets
 Widgets are important in Python GUI framework Tkinter.
 They’re the elements through which users interact with your program.the following widget classes were used:
-  Label -	A widget used to display text on the screen Button -	A button that can contain text and can perform an action when clicked Entry -	A text entry widget that allows only a single line of text Text -	A text entry widget that allows multiline text entry Frame -	A rectangular region used to group related widgets or provide padding between widgets
+  Label -	A widget used to display text on the screen.
+  Button -	A button that can contain text and can perform an action when clicked.
+  Entry -	A text entry widget that allows only a single line of text.
+  Text -	A text entry widget that allows multiline text entry.
+  Frame -	A rectangular region used to group related widgets or provide padding between widgets.

 ## Using Events and Event Handlers
 When you create a Tkinter application, you must call window.mainloop() to start the event loop.
 During the event loop, your